zenze-sama/zenze-sama/README.md

 <h1 align="center">Hi 👋 I'm zenze (Pseudonym)</h1>

-### "Just because someone stumbles and loses their way doesn't mean they're lost forever." - Charles Xavier
+### "To live is to be known and remembered by others." - Himmel, the hero.

 Big fan of Japanese media, coding and helping others!